Case Study

 Many productivity tools assume that people already have enough cognitive bandwidth to define the task, prioritize the work, initiate action, recover from interruption, and respond to reminders.

-For users experiencing ADHD, autism, depression, trauma, chronic illness, burnout, or executive dysfunction, the hardest part is often not the task itself.
-It is translating intention into sequence while already overloaded.
+For users experiencing ADHD, autism, depression, trauma, chronic illness, burnout, or executive dysfunction, the hardest part is often not the task itself—it is translating intention into sequence while already overloaded.

 Scaffold explores a different model: not optimizing output, but reducing the friction between wanting to act and knowing how to begin.